 I've written about moderation before.
 It's one of the hardest things to achieve in our world as it is, I think.
 Even now, while I'm concentrating on writing, I have the television on and eight browser tabs open, with my tablet to the right of my laptop and my phone to the left.

-I've also written about quiet and needing to shut up once in a while.
+I've also written about needing to shut up once in a while.
 Every now and again I get drawn into a stupid discussion, but for the most part, in both real life and online, I'm getting much better about not saying anything unless I have something to add to a discussion.
 I won't raise my voice to be heard, so if I do have something to contribute but the conversation isn't civil or at a normal tone, I keep out of it.

 Basically, I think Franklin got it right.
 Be good to people, live as simply and as calmly as you can.
 It's interesting that he paired Jesus and Socrates as representatives of humility.
 I believe it's clear that it has nothing to do with Jesus's divinity if he's paired with a very early scientist.